ShubhamSanskar/Stock-Prediction-LSTM/README.md

 # Stock-Prediction-LSTM
-I have developed a stock prediction program for Bharat Intern Internship In this project we have used various data science libraries
+I have developed a stock prediction program
+In this project we have used various data science libraries